Lygras/DjangoCheerup/README.md

 A ridiculously overengineered SQL compliment database using Django and Postgres.
-It is very silly and designed for learning purposes; its not intended to be used in a production environment.
+It is very silly and designed for learning purposes and is not intended to be used in a production environment.

 The compliment model is very simple: it contains an id, the compliment itself, and the category.
 Valid categories are skills, trait, and appearance (backhanded compliments, in other words, are not allowed).